pjakiela/ECON523/exercises/E4-DD2.md

 all variables and columns are clearly labeled, and that your labels are not cut off (because they are too long).

-### Question 2:  Assessing the Common Trends Assmption
+### Question 2:  Assessing the Common Trends Assumption

-Next, assess the validity of the common trends assumption by replicting the first two columns of Table 2 (we don't have the outcome data needed to replicate Columns 3 and 4).
+Next, assess the validity of the common trends assumption by replicating the first two columns of Table 2 (we don't have the outcome data needed to replicate Columns 3 and 4).